momentohq/public-dev-docs/docs/media-storage/streaming/live-streaming/how-to-medialive-cloudfront.md

 :::tip

-You can optimize retreival of manifest files by using a short TTL in your cache.
+You can optimize retrieval of manifest files by specifying a short TTL in the appropraite CloudFront behavior.

 :::